 - Don’t drink coffee, tea or energy drinks (anything with caffeine) any later than early-afternoon

-- Avoid tobacco products which makes it more difficult to fall asleep and stay asleep
+- Avoid tobacco products which make it more difficult to fall asleep and stay asleep

 - Nourish your body with a variety of foods that provide needed vitamins and minerals